 This design relies on the availability of an intra-layer communication mechanism within a TBON.
 Our experience with MUST and GTI indicates that this poses no severe restrictions.
-MUST currently uses an MPI-based TBON communication system that utilizes an MPI_COMM_WORLD virtualization.
-Using an intra-layer communication in this setting is straight forward.
-The actual intra layer communication can be implemented by regular communication protocols of GTI.
+MUST currently uses an MPI-based TBON communication system that utilises an MPI_COMM_WORLD virtualization.
+Using an intra-layer communication in this setting is straight-forward.
+The actual intra layer communication is implemented by regular communication protocols of GTI.
+In a paper [3] we published at PSTI'13 we showcase the impact of the intra layer communication on the overhead of point-to-point matching.
+For a synthetic benchmark example and an early prototype of point-to-point matching we see a constant slowdown while scaling from 16 to 4096 application processes in Figure 4.
+The figure presents a slowdown that we calculate as the ratio of application runtime with MUST to the runtime of a reference run.

-4.1.3 Distributed Collective Analysis
+3.1.3 Distributed Collective Analysis